mozilla-mobile/FirefoxLite/README.md

   ```

-3. Open Android Studio and select File->Open and select FirefoxLite to open the project.
+3. Open Android Studio and select File->Open and select Rocket to open the project.
 Make sure to select the right build variant in Android Studio: **focusWebkitDebug**